 Contemporary scalable security leverages cloud architecture, artificial intelligence, and modular hardware to break these constraints.
 Cloud-based platforms centralize monitoring across unlimited sites through single dashboards.
 AI-powered analytics process video feeds from any camera type, eliminating hardware lock-in.
 Plug-and-play devices deploy in minutes, moving between sites as projects progress.
 This flexibility converts security from a fixed cost burden into a dynamic operational asset.

-Current security challenges facing growing construction companies
+Current security roadblocks facing growing construction companies

 The multi-site visibility gap